zym234555/SukiSU-Ultra/docs/README-en.md

 ## How to use integrated susfs

-1. Use the susfs-dev branch directly without any patching
+1. Use the susfs-dev branch directly without any patching (Support for non-GKI device builds)

 ```
 curl -LSs "https://raw.githubusercontent.com/SukiSU-Ultra/SukiSU-Ultra/main/kernel/setup.sh" | bash -s susfs-dev